request/request-promise/run-request-tests.md

 8. Add `var request = require('../../request/index-orig.js');` right below.
 9. Go to temp/request/ and run `npm test`.

 Currently, only those tests fail that expect a request call to throw an exceptions.
-Request-Promise rejects the promise those errors.
+Request-Promise rejects the promise for those errors instead.